OCLC-Developer-Network/oclc-auth-android-example/README.md

-# OCLC iOS Authentication Example
+# OCLC Android Authentication Example

 This sample Android Application demonstrates how to authenticate an OCLC user to obtain an access token.